 If you want a true sticky yoga mat, go for the original PVC mat which has been tried and tested and can endure a lot before finally kicking the bucket.
 It also has the most sponginess.
 If you have an allergic reaction to latex then avoid mats that are made from natural rubber.

 The texture is not just about the comfort a mat brings but also how it helps in barricading any sudden sliding by relying its stickiness on suction and its effectiveness when put into action; how much grip it has to prevent you from sliding, slipping or encountering any kind of accident.

 The texture of a yoga mat is the result of two things: Man-made or natural.

 Man-made textures are those patterned bumps found in yoga mats while natural textures are brought about by the materials used in creating the product, like how jute mats have a roughness in them.

 If using PVC mats are an issue for you but you want to have that anti-slip assurance then you can go for cotton, rubber or jute mats.
 These mats also have tactile and raised patterns.
 If smoothness, however, is of vital importance to you then PVC mats are definitely for you.

 Stickiness is the reason why yoga mats keep on selling.
 They help in preventing you from sliding or having any accidents and it also helps in keeping you in posture as you transition from one yoga pose to another.

-Although to some, using a PVC mat maybe an issue despite having a strong grip as they are not that eco-friendly, however, if you are definitely sure with a PVC yoga mat then the few ways of keeping it clean is by washing before use with a yoga mat cleaner.
+Although to some, using a PVC mat maybe an issue despite having a strong grip as they are not that eco-friendly, however, if you are definitely sure with a PVC mat then the few ways of keeping it clean is by washing before use.

-One way to check if a yoga mat is losing its stickiness is by feeling whether your hands or feet are sliding when carrying out a certain pose.
+One way to check if your mat is losing its stickiness is by feeling whether your hands or feet are sliding when carrying out a certain pose.

 Other things to consider